Three P's Of First Aid

 Q: What if I'm afraid to provide first aid?

 A: It's understandable to feel apprehensive in emergency situations.
-However, remember that your actions can make a significant difference.
 Focus on the steps you've learned in your training and remember that doing something is always better than doing nothing.
+On the flip side, remember that your actions can make a significant difference.
 Prioritizing the ABCs and calling for help are the most important first steps.

 Q: What if I make a mistake while providing first aid?

 A: Mistakes can happen, even with training.
-The goal is to do your best with the knowledge and skills you have.
-Focus on providing the best care you can under the circumstances.
+Also, the goal is to do your best with the knowledge and skills you have.
+Consider this: focus on providing the best care you can under the circumstances.
 Well-meaning attempts at first aid are generally protected by Good Samaritan laws, which aim to encourage bystanders to assist others in need without fear of liability for errors in good faith.

 Q: How often should I refresh my first aid knowledge?